Easy Homemade Croutons – For That Perfect Crunch!

 Ingredients

-- 4 slices whole wheat sourdough bread cut into 1-inch squares
+- 1 cup whole wheat or sourdough bread cut into 1-inch squares

 - 1 tbsp extra-virgin olive oil